Funding will be awarded by 31 March 2019 and your project must not have a start date before the 1st April 2019.

 - Providing support which enhances, creates and sustains positive family relationships

-- Addressing issues of low educational attainment and improving learning outcomes (through out of school activities)
+- Addressing issues of low educational attainment and improving learning outcomes

 - Providing people with opportunities to reduce inequality, exclusion and disadvantage, including projects which increase access to employment.